top of page

 Responsibility- Students will be scored 1-5.
 A 5 will be received if the student is good at keeping track of their practice schedule, not late or absent without excuse.
 Do they remember their costumes and shoes at competitions?

 *These are examples of the 3rd scoresheet.
-This is a new process.
 We have realized over the years that the biggest set-back for our competitive teams are the lack of dedication and lack of responsibility in our students.

 For the last several years, we have had students come to their try-out- dressed correctly, focused, positive and stretched; they score perfectly.
 However, this is not helpful if they turn around and attend their practices dressed incorrectly, crabby, irritable, or tired.
 Likewise, we have had really positive and responsible kids come to their try-out and score low due to nerves.
-We feel like the 3rd scoresheet will be able to even out the TRUE behaviors of each student.
+The 3rd scoresheet will be able to even out the TRUE behaviors of each student.

 Our goal is to create strong teams with positive mindsets.
 We want to help them develop ways to work with others without allowing their nerves, exhaustion, lack of dedication ect. to be a set-back for the entire team.
 To be completely fair- we will not edit our scores for students regardless of situational circumstances.
 This should be a pretty-straight forward score for most kids.
 We will fill it out with simple: did this occur or not?
 If we don’t have examples, it won’t be applied.